 * By that time, the Wildcat was beginning to be replaced by the Grumman F6F Hellcat, basically a "bigger and badder" Wildcat, built along much the same lines but with better performance, more armament, and a more reasonable landing gear arrangement.
 It was a welcome improvement: Wildcat pilots were painfully aware of the type's limitations, with Jimmy Thach saying later that its successes against the Zero were mainly due to poor marksmanship and "stupid mistakes" on the part of the enemy, and good piloting skills plus teamwork on the part of the Americans.
 Oddly enough, Japanese pilots were very highly trained, put through a harsh physical regimen reminiscent of commando training, but their training doctrines were not as effective as expected.
 The excessively high standards of Japanese pilot training also limited their ability to "produce" pilots, which would become a critical weakness later.

 By mid-1943, the Hellcat had completely replaced the Wildcat in first-line fighter service, but the F4F remained an important asset, flying off small escort or "jeep" carriers to protect convoys from anti-shipping aircraft, help pin down enemy submarines, or support amphibious operations.
-Wildcats operating on antisubmarine patrol in the Atlantic were generally painted in a neat color scheme with white on the bottom and a light "gull gray" on top.
+Wildcats operating on antisubmarine patrol in the Atlantic were generally painted in a neat color scheme, featuring white on the bottom and a light "gull gray" on top.
 Late in the war, US Navy and Marine Wildcats sported a tidy overall dark blue color scheme.

 Although these might have been "second string" duties, the Wildcat still kept busy up to the end, scoring hundreds more aerial victories.
 In February 1945, FAA Wildcats flying off the HMS VINDEX in support of a Murmansk convoy shot down three Ju 88s, and on 25 March 1945 Wildcats of FAA Squadron Number 882 got into a tangle with German Bf 109Gs off of Norway and shot down four of them.
 This was said to have been the last air-to-air combat of FAA Wildcats.
 Rocket-armed FM-2s provided valuable close support during the invasions of the Philippines and Okinawa.
 One Wildcat claimed destruction of a Japanese Yokosuka P1Y bomber on 5 August 1945, the type's last "kill" of the war.